 Reverend Monsignor Steven J. Aguggia, J.C.L.

-Below is some helpful information concerning the process for a Declaration of Nullity in the Catholic Church provided by the United States Conference of Catholic Bishops (USCCB).
+- For helpful information concerning the process for a Declaration of Nullity in the Catholic Church, see this page on foryourmarriage.org from the United States Conference of Catholic Bishops (USCCB)

 Immaculate Conception Center